TRIQS/dft_tools/doc/guide/plovasp.rst

 #. **[General]**: includes parameters that are independent
    of a particular projector set, such as the Fermi level, additional output (e.g. the density of states), etc.
 #. **[Group <Ng>]**: describes projector groups, i.e. a set of
    projectors sharing the same energy window and normalization type.
    At the moment, DFTtools support only one projector group, therefore there should be no more than one projector group.
 #. **[Shell <Ns>]**: contains parameters of a projector shell labelled
    with `<Ns>`.
 If there is only one group section and one shell section, the group section can be omitted and its required parameters can be given inside the single shell section.

+Section [General]
+"""""""""""""""""

+The entire section is optional and it contains three parameters:

+*  **BASENAME** (string): provides a base name for output files.
+   Default filenames are :file:`vasp.*`.
+*  **DOSMESH** ([float float] integer): if this parameter is given projected density of states for each projected orbital will be evaluated and stored to files :file:`pdos_<n>.dat`, where `n` is the orbital number.
+The energy mesh is defined by three numbers: `EMIN` `EMAX` `NPOINTS`.
+The first two can be omitted in which case they are taken to be equal to the projector energy window. **Important note**: at the moment this option works only if the tetrahedron integration method (`ISMEAR = -4` or `-5`) is used in VASP to produce `LOCPROJ`.
+*  **EFERMI** (float): provides the Fermi level.
+This value overrides the one extracted from VASP output files.

+There are no required parameters in this section.

+Section [Shell]
+"""""""""""""""

+This section specifies a projector shell.
+Each shell section must be labeled by an index, e.g. `[Shell 1]`.
+These indices can then be referenced in a `[Group]` section.

+In each `[Shell]` section two parameters are required:

+*  **IONS** (list of integer): indices of sites included in the shell.
+   The sites can be given either by a list of integers `IONS = 5 6 7 8` or by a range `IONS = 5..8`.
+The site indices must be compatible with POSCAR file.
+*  **LSHELL** (integer): :math:`l` quantum number of the desired local states.

+It is important that a given combination of site indices and local states given by `LSHELL` must be present in LOCPROJ file.

+There are additional optional parameters that allow one to transform the local states:

+*  **TRANSFORM** (matrix): local transformation matrix applied to all states in the projector shell.
+The matrix is defined by (multiline) block of floats, with each line corresponding to a row.
+The number of columns must be equal to :math:`2 l + 1`, with :math:`l` given by `LSHELL`.
+Only real matrices are allowed.
+This parameter can be useful to select certain subset of orbitals or perform a simple global rotation.
+*  **TRANSFILE** (string): name of the file containing transformation matrices for each site.
+This option allows for a full-fledged functionality when it comes to local state transformations.
+The format of this file is described in :ref:`_transformation_file`.

+Section [Group]
+"""""""""""""""

+Each defined projector shell must be part of a projector group.
+In the current implementation of DFTtools only a single group is supported which can be labeled by any integer, e.g. `[Group 1]`.
+This implies that all projector shells must be included in this group.

+Required parameters for any group are the following:

+*  **SHELLS** (list of integers): indices of projector shells included in the group.
+   All defined shells must be grouped.
+*  **EWINDOW** (float float): the energy window specified by two floats: bottom and top.
+All projectors in the current group are going to be normalized within this window.

+Optional group parameters:

+*  **NORMALIZE** (True/False): specifies whether projectors in the group are to be noramlized.
+The default value is **True**.
+*  **NORMION** (True/False): specifies whether projectors are normalized on a per-site (per-ion) basis.
+That is, if `NORMION = True` the orthogonality condition will be enforced on each site separately but the Wannier functions on different sites will not be orthogonal.
+If `NORMION = False` Wannier functions on different sites included in the group will be orthogonal to each other.

+.. _transformation_file

+File of transformation matrices
+"""""""""""""""""""""""""""""""